jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 Large public ceremonies like meet ups are good for...

-Smaller groups connecting in more intimate settings allow...
+People connecting in smaller groups in an intimate settings allow...

 Identifying good matches and connecting them.
-Pairing senior and junior designers, creating mentoring opportunities,
+Pairing senior and junior designers, finding people mentors, creating mentoring opportunities for others.

 ## Why do I do it?